Find out more about pre-diabetes, diabetes and how you can prevent them by making some changes to your lifestyle.

 Learn more about the screening tests and subsidies you are eligible for at

-A fasting blood glucose test – usually done in the morning – requires you to fast overnight for at least 8 hours prior to the test.
+This is a blood test usually done in the morning, as it requires a fast of at least 8 hours before the blood sample is taken.

 There are many myths about diabetes which people think to be true.
 This can be harmful as it leads to an incorrect understanding of diabetes.
 Get the facts below, and learn more about this chronic disease.

-Diabetes is a chronic medical condition that has no cure.
-However, the condition can be controlled with lifestyle changes and, in some instances, medication.
+Unfortunately, diabetes is a chronic medical condition that has no cure.
+The good news is it can be managed with some lifestyle changes and, in some cases, medication.